The page has been translated by Gen AI.

 • You can connect up to 300 resources at the same location.
 If you need to connect more than 300, use the API.

-• When adding a connected server, you can use it after performing connection tasks (Mount, network drive connection) on the server.
+• When adding a connected server, you can use it after performing the connection tasks (Mount, network drive connection) on the server.
 For detailed information about server connections, see Connect to Server.

-VPC Endpoint Edit
+Edit VPC Endpoint

 You can connect or disconnect a VPC Endpoint.

-To modify the connection resource, follow the steps below.
+To modify the connection resource, follow these steps.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

 5. After selecting or deselecting the resource, click the Confirm button.

-• You can select multiple resources at the same time.
+• You can select multiple resources simultaneously.

 Caution

-• high-performance SSD Disk type, after checking the connection IP in the VPC Endpoint section, apply for the VPC Endpoint service.
+• High‑performance SSD disk type: after checking the connection IP in the VPC Endpoint section, apply for the VPC Endpoint service.
 You can add a VPC Endpoint created based on the connection IP.

 Reference

-File Storage Cancel
+Cancel File Storage

 Caution

-• Be careful because data cannot be recovered after termination.
+• Please note that data cannot be recovered after termination.

-• Replication policy: Pause > Delete
+• Replication policy: pause > delete

-• Backup policy: Pause > Service termination
+• Backup policy: pause > service termination

 To cancel File Storage, follow the steps below.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

 ServiceWatch Metrics

-Connecting to the Server
+Connect to Server